nindwen/config/README.md

 Some small scripts I use often.

 ####Current setup
-* Awesome the Window manager
+* 2bwm the Window manager
 * Termite the Terminal emulator
 * Zsh the Shell
 * Qutebrowser the Browser